Always Check Colorant Ingredients Before Applying To Lips

 Mineral Makeup Eye Shadows that contain FDA approved colorants (strictly regulated by the way) may not be safe to use on lips.

-Eye colors and mineral makeup blush are interchangeable with each other for eyes and cheeks, but in order to avoid any confusion with our eye colors we have not categorized them as a lip colorant, and is why we have created our lip shine and lipstick collection.
+Eye colors and mineral makeup blush are interchangeable with each other for eyes and cheeks, but in order to avoid any confusion with our eye colors we have not categorized them as a lip colorant, and is why we have created our lip shine and lipstick collection (now discontinued for something new up and coming).
 This way all customers know full well what is in each shade they purchase and will be safe for use on their lips.

 Remember, you can always change up the color simply by blending two or more lip color shades and the same goes for blending eye color.
 The sky is the limit when it comes to mineral makeup eye shadows and lip colors.